 College Counseling Timeline

-Registering for Standardized Testing:
+- To register for Standardized Testing:

-If you have questions about which test(s) to take, contact your college counselor.
-If you have questions about the logistics of taking the test (registering, transportation for boarding students, accommodations, etc.), please contact Jade Johnson, assistant director of college counseling and testing coordinator, at 610-705-1037 or email@example.com.
+- If you have questions about the logistics of taking the test (registering, transportation for boarding students, accommodations, etc.), contact Jade Johnson, Testing Coordinator, 610-705-1037 or email@example.com.